What are Acceptance Criteria? Examples, Types & Templates

 The first step: creating a user story

-The first part of the acceptance criteria process is to write a user story.
+The first part of the Validation Criteria process is to write a user story.
 A user story is a short sentence that focuses on the user, the feature they want to see, and what they ultimately want to achieve.

 User stories typically follow the following structure: